How Pumpkins are Grown in California

 How are pumpkins grown sustainably?

 Sustainability is very important to California farmers.
 Good stewardship of our soil, water and air allows the land to be productive for generations to come.
 Water conservation is critical in the Golden State.
 To conserve water, most pumpkin farmers use drip irrigation.
 “With that method, we’re able to give the plant exactly what it needs in terms of water and fertilizer.
-We’re not wasting anything and we’re able to get it directly to the plant,” Van Gronigen states.
+We’re not wasting anything and we’re able to get it directly to the plant,” Van Groningen states.

-At Van Gronigen and Sons, the rows of pumpkin plants are lined with black plastic mulch to prevent the growing pumpkins from sitting in wet patches.
+At Van Groningen and Sons, the rows of pumpkin plants are lined with black plastic mulch to prevent the growing pumpkins from sitting in wet patches.
 This also helps to naturally suppress weeds and pests.
 Pumpkins require specific nutrients, and compost is often used as a natural fertilizer.
 Most pumpkin farmers have minimal electric usage because pumpkins don’t require any type of processing after harvest, and sorting and grading is done by hand.
 A pumpkin patch, on the other hand, would have more significant consumption.
 That’s why Hunter Farms has installed solar fields that power their pumps and provide for the facility’s electric needs.

 How do farmers know when pumpkins are ready to harvest?